wodnjsrla85/Portfolio/README.md

-# 👋 Hi, I'm Jaewon Jeong
+# 👋 Hi, I'm Jaewon Kim

 I’m an aspiring **App Developer** with experience in Flutter, FastAPI, and Machine Learning.
 Welcome to my portfolio!